How we raise funds for our work

 Where we spend our money

-98% of our funds are spent by individual Wildlife Trusts in their area with the remainder invested in collective activity at an all Wales, England or UK level.
-By supporting your Wildlife Trust you really are helping to support the wildlife and wild places in your area.
+98% of our funds are spent by individual Wildlife Trusts in their local area with the remainder invested in collective activity at an all Wales, England or UK level.
+By supporting your local Wildlife Trust you really are helping to support the wildlife and wild places in your area.
 On this page you will find information about the collective finances of The Wildlife Trusts.

 Collective income and expenditure

-The charts below show the collective income and expenditure for all Wildlife Trusts and the central charity.
-The central charity, RSWT, operates a Grants Unit.
-This distributes around £7m a year from grant givers such as Biffa to other charities outside The Wildlife Trusts to deliver work that falls within our charitable remit – hence the discrepancy of the figures below.
+Note that RSWT operates a Grants Unit which distributes around £7m a year from grant givers, such as Biffa, to other charities outside The Wildlife Trusts to deliver work that falls within our charitable remit.

 Thank you